stibinator/DuAEF_Duik_Docs/src/docs/bassel.md

 ## Duik 16 will be called Bassel

-16 will stay the version number of Duik, but, at * *, we wanted to drop this number and give it a name, because this is not just an increment of Duik’s version number, it’s been a complete re-writing of the code, everything has been re-thought and re-built for this version.
+16 will stay the version number of Duik, but, at *Rainbox*, we wanted to drop this number and give it a name, because this is not just an increment of Duik’s version number, it’s been a complete re-writing of the code, everything has been re-thought and re-built for this version.

 So we’re going to show this by giving it a name.